UniversityOfAthens/x11-window-manager/README.md

 Outgoing Xlib requests are **buffered** and efficiently flushed to minimize network delays.
 When necessary, use `XFlush` or `XSync` to perform that manually.
 Contrary to `XFlush`, `XSync` will wait until all requests have been processed by the server.
-Activate the `discard` argument to discard all server events that are currently waiting to be processed by the client.
+You can (but you most likely won't need to) activate the `discard` argument to discard all server events that are currently waiting to be processed by the client.
 Every client will allocate space for an event queue for each server that it is currently connected to.

 The server manages a set of **resources**, which it then exposes using simple integer IDs.
 If any client knows the ID of a resource,